MimiMag/museum-app/Project-01/step-01/01-git-and-github.md

 ## 🎯 Learning Goals
-By the end of this step, you will learn:
+By the end of this section, you will learn:

 * [ ] how to navigate and do basic management of the file system from the shell
 * [ ] how to use git & gitHub for version tracking